Sex in the States

-- Texas law does not require STDs and HIV/AIDS education in schools.
+- Texas law does not require STI and HIV/AIDS education in schools.

-- If STD and HIV/AIDS education is taught, the information provided must be age appropriate.
+- If STI and HIV/AIDS education is taught, the information provided must be age-appropriate.

 - Parents or guardians can remove their children from sex ed classes if it conflicts with their “religious or moral beliefs.”
 They must submit a written request to the teacher in order to remove their child or children.
 This is called an “opt-out” policy.

 - In Texas, as with most states, you are considered a minor (someone who is not an adult) if you are under 18 years old.